 The GI Bill® and Dependents’ Educational Assistance

-Students may apply online at the Veterans Affairs website, under “Education”, and click "Apply for education benefits".
+Students may apply online at the Veterans Affairs website, under “Education,” and click "Apply for education benefits."
 Students may call the Department of Veterans Affairs at 1.888.442.4551 to receive more information on which chapter of benefits they are eligible to receive and the amount of money they can expect.

 When the Department of Veterans Affairs approves the application, they will send the student a Certificate of Eligibility.
 The student must bring a copy of this letter to the Financial Aid Office.

 Any student who has served in the military must bring a copy of his or her military transcript and transcripts from all prior post-secondary institutions to the Financial Aid Office.
-Military transcripts for Army, Coast Guard, Marine Corps, and Navy: Active Duty, Reserve, and Veterans can be obtained at Joint Services Transcript by clicking on register and print both transcript and summary.
-Air Force service member transcripts can be requested through Community College of the Air Force.
+Military transcripts for Army, Coast Guard, Marine Corps, and Navy: Active Duty, Reserve, and Veterans may be obtained at Joint Services Transcript by clicking on register and print both transcript and summary.
+Air Force service member transcripts may be requested through Community College of the Air Force.